-Frequency of claims increased slightly from the previous year.
-The year ended with 1266 actual claims coming from the 2044 first reports of injury received.
-Claim severity increased slightly for the year with the average cost per claim increasing by \$51.00.

-Member retention for FY 2021 once again remained high with over 99% of our member's choosing to renew their coverage with IMWCA.
-We also welcomed five new members to the pool, which generated over \$700,000 in annualized premium.
+The policy year saw a 15% increase in the number of claims received compared to the previous year.
+The year ended with 1522 actual claims coming from the 2330 first reports of injury received.
+Claim severity increased slightly for the year.
+Member retention for FY 2022 once again remained high with over 99% of our members choosing to renew their coverage with IMWCA.
+We also welcomed five new members to the pool.
+The new members generated over \$34,000 in annualized premium.

-The combined overall operating ratio was 96.89 percent, compared to 108.98 percent last year.
-The combined ratio of 96.89 percent resulted in an increase in fund balance of \$2 million from the previous year.
+The National Council on Compensation Insurance has been steadily decreasing the rates over the last 7 years.
+The declining premium and increases in claims cost have led to increasing loss ratios.
+The combined overall operating ratio for fiscal year 2022 was 125.32 percent, compared to 96.89 percent last year.
+This ratio resulted in a decrease in fund balance of \$3.3 million from the previous year.